In many ways, pickleball balls are very much the same. They typically:

 - Weigh between .78 and .935 ounces (22 to 26.5 grams)

-- Oh, and they all have between 26 and 40 holes
+- Have between 26 and 40 holes

 Whether you're new to the game or just wondering which pickleball balls you should invest in, we can help.

 Yes.
-The ball you choose matters very much.
+The pickleball ball you choose matters very much.
 They can determine shot speed, bounce height, and how much money is coming out of your bank account each month.

 When considering which ball is right for you, here's what you want to look for: